Honolulu Divorce Attorney

 - “If I do something bad, will you still love me?” becomes, in a divorce, “Did I send mommy/daddy away?”

-- “I wish I were smarter, prettier, faster” becomes, in a divorce, “I’m not good enough to make you stay.”
+- “I wish I were smarter, prettier, faster” becomes, in a divorce, “I’m not good enough to make your stay.”

-A custody litigant may be inclined to hear only what they want to hear, and children may be reluctant to express their fears and questions, but an observant parent by being aware of their child’s underlying fears, and their developmental limitations, may be able to put their child at ease.
+A custody litigant may be inclined to hear what they want to hear, and children may be reluctant to express their fears and questions.
+Still, by being aware of their child’s underlying fears and developmental limitations, an observant parent may be able to put their child at ease.

 Gain access to our Honolulu divorce attorney today by calling our firm at (808) 201-3898.
 We’ll get you the help you need!